How to Reduce Hiring Bias Using Applicant Tracking Systems

 What ATS features help reduce hiring bias?

-Which ATS platforms are best for reducing bias?
+What ATS systems are better for reducing bias?

 Gauri Asopa